yatiris/yatiris.github.io/_people/lucas_telesco.md

 ### Bio

-Lucas Telesco (Lucky) is Software Engineer and a PhD student in Computational and Industrial Mathematics, focusing on anomaly detection in optical coherence tomography (OCT) images with a PhD scholarship granted by CONICET.
+Lucas Telesco (Lucky or Tele) is a Software Engineer and a PhD student in Computational and Industrial Mathematics, focusing on image characterization in ophthalmology.
+He is pursuing his PhD with a scholarship granted by CONICET.

 <hr>